tkhamez/neucore/backend/README.md

 Some commands clear the entity manager to save memory.
 Never do this anywhere else, only in "Command" classes.

+### Tests

+Any new code should be covered by unit tests.

 ## API